-All referrals from professionals should be confirmed in writing, by the referrer, within 48 hours.
+All referrals from practitioners should be confirmed in writing, by the referrer, within 48 hours.
 If the referrer has not received an acknowledgement within three working days, they should contact Children's social care again.

 The social worker will discuss the concerns with the referrer and considered any previous records in relation to the child and family in their agency.
 The social worker will establish:

 - What the child's and the family's needs appear to be;

 - Whether the family are aware of the referral and whether they are in agreement with it or not;